-Responsible business management is one of Omsk Carbon Group's core values.
+Responsible business management is one of Omsk Carbon Group's principal values.
 The company adheres to, and shares, the principles of fundamental international declarations and conventions on human rights, labour, anti-corruption and the environment, including:

-The UN Universal Declaration of Human Rights;

-The UN Declaration on the Environment and Development;

-The International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work;

-ILO's Freedom of Association and Protection of the Right to Organise Convention No. 87;

-ILO's Right to Organise and Collective Bargaining Convention No. 98;

-ILO's Convention concerning Discrimination in Respect of Employment and Occupation No. 111.
+- The UN Universal Declaration of Human Rights; - The UN Declaration on the Environment and Development; - The International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work; - ILO's Freedom of Association and Protection of the Right to Organise Convention No. 87; - ILO's Right to Organise and Collective Bargaining Convention No. 98; - ILO's Convention concerning Discrimination in Respect of Employment and Occupation No. 111.

+The principles of those international documents are outlined in our internal regulations and integrated into the corporate business processes.

-Omsk Carbon Group facilitates the achievement of the UN's goals not only as part of its core operations, but also by supporting and participating in diverse projects and initiatives designed to protect the environment in operations areas, improve the quality of life, develop science, education and culture.
+Omsk Carbon Group directly facilitates the achievement of the UN's goals not only as part of its core operations, but also by supporting and participating in diverse projects and initiatives designed to protect the environment in operations areas, improve the quality of life, develop science, education and culture.